Blinded experiment: In medicine

 Blinding is considered essential in medicine, but is often difficult to achieve.
 For example, it is difficult to compare surgical and non-surgical interventions in blind trials.
-In some cases, sham surgery may be necessary for the blinding process.
-A good clinical protocol ensures that blinding is as effective as possible within ethical and practical constrains.
+In some cases, sham surgery may be necessary to blind the study.
+A good clinical protocol ensures that blinding is as adequate as possible within ethical and practical constraints.

-Studies of blinded pharmacological trials across widely varying domains find evidence of high levels of unblinding.
+Studies of blinded pharmacological trials across diverse domains report high rates of unblinding.
 Unblinding has been shown to affect both patients and clinicians.
 This evidence challenges the common assumption that blinding is highly effective in pharmacological trials.
 Unblinding has also been documented in clinical trials outside of pharmacology.

 Pain

 A 2018 meta-analysis found that assessment of blinding was reported in only 23 out of 408 randomized controlled trials for chronic pain (5.6%).
-The study concluded upon analysis of pooled data that the overall quality of the blinding was poor, and the blinding was "not successful."
+The study concluded, based on an analysis of pooled data, that the overall quality of blinding was poor and that blinding was "not successful."
 Additionally, both pharmaceutical sponsorship and the presence of side effects were associated with lower rates of reporting assessment of blinding.

 Depression

-Studies have found evidence of extensive unblinding in antidepressant trials: at least three-quarters of patients were able to correctly guess their treatment assignment.
+Studies have found evidence of extensive unblinding in antidepressant trials: at least three-quarters of patients were able to guess their treatment assignment correctly.
 Unblinding also occurs in clinicians.
 Better blinding of patients and clinicians reduces effect size.
-Researchers concluded that unblinding inflates effect size in antidepressant trials.
+Researchers concluded that unblinding inflates the effect size in antidepressant trials.
 Some researchers believe that antidepressants are not effective for the treatment of depression and only outperform placebos due to systematic error.
 These researchers argue that antidepressants are just active placebos.

 Acupuncture

 While the possibility of blinded trials on acupuncture is controversial, a 2003 review of 47 randomized controlled trials found no fewer than four methods of blinding patients to acupuncture treatment: 1) superficial needling of true acupuncture points, 2) use of acupuncture points which are not indicated for the condition being treated, 3) insertion of needles outside of true acupuncture points, and 4) the use of placebo needles which are designed not to penetrate the skin.
-The authors concluded that there was "no clear association between type of sham intervention used and the results of the trials."
+The authors concluded that there was "no clear association between the type of sham intervention used and the results of the trials."

-A 2018 study on acupuncture which used needles that did not penetrate the skin as a sham treatment found that 68% of patients and 83% of acupuncturists correctly identified their group allocation.
-The authors concluded that the blinding had failed, but that more advanced placebos may someday offer the possibility of well-blinded studies in acupuncture.
+A 2018 study on acupuncture, which used needles that did not penetrate the skin as a sham treatment, found that 68% of patients and 83% of acupuncturists correctly identified their group allocation.
+The authors concluded that blinding had failed, but that more advanced placebos may someday enable well-blinded studies in acupuncture.

 In physics

 It is standard practice in physics to perform blinded data analysis.
-After data analysis is complete, one is allowed to unblind the data.
-A prior agreement to publish the data regardless of the results of the analysis may be made to prevent publication bias.
+Once the data analysis is complete, one may unblind the data.
+A prior agreement to publish the data regardless of the results of the study may be made to prevent publication bias.